massimocaprinali/cloud-foundry-public/depapps.md

   For more information about the `package.json` file, see [package.json](https://www.npmjs.org/doc/files/package.json.html){:new_window} ![External link icon](../icons/launch-glyph.svg "External link icon").

-  * To deploy PHP, Ruby, or Python applications to {{site.data.keyword.Bluemix_notm}}, use the following command from the directory that contains your application source:
+  * To deploy PHP, Ruby, or Python applications to {{site.data.keyword.cloud_notm}}, use the following command from the directory that contains your application source:

   ```
   cf push appname